'SNL' Trump cabinet fantasy league

 Thornton is a veteran of political movies including "Primary Colors" and "Our Brand is Crisis."
 It might be time for him to bring his talents to the small screen.

-Julia Louis-Dreyfus as United States Ambassador to the United Nations Nikki Haley
+Julia Louis-Dreyfus as U.N.
+Ambassador Nikki Haley

 She's the commander in chief over on HBO's "Veep," and Louis-Dreyfus was an "SNL" cast member from 1982 to 1985.